dcdpr/did-btc1/chapters/Beacons.md

 1. if `network` is a number and is outside the range of 1-4, raise InvalidParameter error.
 1. Set `bitcoinAddress` to the decoding of `serviceEndpoint` following BIP21.
 1. Ensure `bitcoinAddress` is funded; if not, fund this address.
-1. Set `hashBytes` to the result of passing JSON representation of `normalizedMap` to the [JSON Canonicalization and Hash] algorithm.
+1. Set `hashBytes` to the result of passing the JSON representation of `normalizedMap` to the [JSON Canonicalization and Hash] algorithm.
 1. Initialize `unsignedSpendTx` to a Bitcoin transaction that spends a transaction controlled by the `bitcoinAddress` and contains at least one transaction output.
 This signal output MUST have the format `[OP_RETURN, OP_PUSHBYTES32, <hashBytes>]`.
 If the transaction contains multiple transaction outputs, the signal output MUST be the last transaction output.

 ##### Validate Normalized Map and Unsigned Bitcoin Transaction